 Just imagine yourself on a desert island overlooking a turquoise lagoon in your own water villa with a private plunge pool.
 The Maldives has a range of amazing resorts which are ideal for honeymooners.
 There are some resorts which don’t accept children so you will have all the peace and quiet you would want.
 For over-water villas try Gili Lankanfushi, for something utterly peaceful try Cocoa Island and for an excellent good value honeymoon resort, look at Velassaru.
 Moving to the Seychelles, an iconic honeymoon destination, you can stay in some beautiful resorts or barefoot private islands, snorkel in crystal clear waters and enjoy the warm hospitality of the islanders.
-Some of our favorite properties here for honeymoons include the beautiful Raffles resort on Praslin, perhaps combined with a luxurious private island experience on Desroches.
+Some of our favourite properties here for honeymoons include the beautiful Raffles resort on Praslin, perhaps combined with a luxurious private island experience on Desroches.
 In Mauritius, relax on a powder-soft sandy beach, go hiking in the waterfalls and sail in a catamaran.
 Our popular honeymoon hotels here are the small boutique hotel, 20 Degrees Sud, and the Shanti Maurice for a stylish resort option.

 Do consider combining your beach stay with a little adventure in Sri Lanka, Oman, India or Africa – it will give you a wonderfully balanced honeymoon that only adds to the overall experience.
 In Mauritius a classic honeymoon is a simple blend of staying at the hill-top Lakaz Chamarel where you can take lazy walks in the hills before ending on the beach at a luxury resort.